 China is a land of contrasts.
 From soaking up the bright city lights of Shanghai’s waterfront to exploring the unearthed Terracotta Warriors outside of Xi’an, you’ll get to see it all for yourself!

 Spend two nights at the base of the Great Wall in a locally run guesthouse, and follow in the footsteps of soldiers from hundreds of years ago when you trek the lesser-visited Gubeikou to Jinshanling section.

 This adventure offers plenty of opportunity to get active among the wonders of China.
 Explore city laneways on walking tours, climb the steps of the Yellow Mountain, trek the Great Wall and cycle countryside lanes in Hongcun.

 Two overnight trains means you'll maximise your time in each destination, get to know your fellow travellers over a game of mahjong, and have a real sense of the vast size of the country.

 We’re all about authentic experiences, so go local every step of the way with an experienced local leader, public transport, and family-run guesthouses and lodgings wherever possible.

-This is a Lonely Planet Experience powered by Intrepid, made for travellers who value their independence but also want the benefit of a local leader and a group of like-minded travellers.
+This trip is made for travellers who value their independence but also want the benefit of a local leader and a group of like-minded travellers.
 The itinerary has a mix of included activities and free time when your leader will offer suggestions.
 Please budget spending money for optional activities you want to partake in.

 This trip has some overnight stays at family-run guesthouses and hostels, which tend to have more basic facilities than hotels (but offer a lot more character).
 You’ll encounter some cold-water showers, might need to rug up inside in the colder months and need to use a few squat toilets.
 The local experience is worth it – trust us!